-For further information and guidance please refer to COP No22 Work Equipment Use and/or COP No24 Lifting Operations and Lifting Equipment.
+For further information and guidance please refer to Section 19.
+Work Equipment incl Abrasive Wheels and/or Section 20.
+Lifting Equipment.

-3.27.
+3.26.
 Management of Contractors and Visitors

 The safety of contractors and visitors, whilst they are on the premises, is the responsibility of the member of staff who sponsors the visit (the Host).
 It is the responsibility of the sponsor/host to warn visitors of any known hazards to which they may be exposed to whilst at work on the site.
-For further information and guidance please refer to CoP No24 Management Of Visiting Workers / Contractors.